-The original World War II documents in this collection include: letters from Bill Preddy to his parents, including the January 23, 1945 in which he consoles his parents over George’s death (2:4); George’s Army Air Forces ID card (4:1); his “201” military file (5:1); numerous photos of George, his various airplanes, and original airplane gun camera film (Series 6 and 8); a “Home Coming” celebration broadside for George’s last visit home in August 1944 (7:2); a “Goldfish Club” card, received for ditching in the English Channel (7:3); a 1942 Readers’ Digest (7:10); and a scrapbook made from the metal from one of George’s planes (8:1).
+The original World War II documents in this collection include: letters from Bill Preddy to his parents, including the January 23, 1945, letter in which he consoles his parents over George’s death (2:4); George’s Army Air Forces ID card (4:1); his “201” military file (5:1); numerous photos of George, his various airplanes, and original airplane gun camera film (Series 6 and 8); a “Home Coming” celebration broadside for George’s last visit home in August 1944 (7:2); a “Goldfish Club” card, received for ditching in the English Channel (7:3); a 1942 Readers’ Digest (7:10); and a scrapbook made from the metal from one of George’s planes (8:1).

 A lot of material in this collection relates to various post-war attempts to honor the Preddy men.
 The Director of the Greensboro Historical Museum, William J. Moore Jr., helped to coordinate the program for the dedication of Preddy Boulevard in Greensboro in 1968 (2:6, 7:11), and for Memorial Day celebrations in the 1980s.
 There are numerous letters to Moore (2:2) from friends and family.
 Of note are letters from Joe Noah, George’s cousin, and from Red McVay, one of Preddy’s airplane mechanics.
 The letters and reports from R.N.
 Alford (2:1) document his investigations of Preddy’s plane crash in Australia in 1942.

 This oral history interview with George E. Preddy Sr. was conducted in 1966 by Museum Director William J. Moore Jr. Mr. Preddy reminiscences about George and Bill, and provides some background about their early lives and interests in flying.
 He also provides interesting information about the family visits and contacts with George and Bill during the war.